radareorg/radare2-book/basic_commands/print_modes.md

     | psw = print wide string

-Most common strings will be just zero-terminated ones.
+Most strings will be zero-terminated.
 Here's an example by using the debugger to continue the execution of the program until it executes the 'open' syscall.
 When we recover the control over the process, we get the arguments passed to the syscall, pointed by %ebx.
-Which is obviously a zero terminated string.
+In the case of the 'open' call, this parameter is a zero terminated string which we can inspect using `psz`.

     [0x4A13B8C0]> dcs open
     0x4a14fc24 syscall(5) open ( 0x4a151c91 0x00000000 0x00000000 ) = 0xffffffda